FairwindsOps/insights-docs/docs/configure/cli/automation-rules.md

 insights-cli validate rule -t Agent -R trivy -r ./rule.js -a ./action-items.yaml -i ./expected-output.yaml
 ```

-if expected output is provided and the result is the expected a success message is displayed:
+if expected output is provided and the result is the expected one, a success message is displayed:
 ```bash
 INFO Success - actual response matches expected response
 ```

-If no expected output is provided the updated action item yaml is displayed on console:
+If no expected output is provided the updated action item yaml is displayed:
 ```yaml
 title: Image has vulnerabilities
 cluster: production